See Also: The Best Hotels in Amsterdam

 - For Families: No family rooms.

 INK Hotel – Local Transport

-- Walking: The historic canal ring and Dam Square are just a few minutes on foot; walkable to attractions in the Medieval Centre and Red Light District; Museum Quarter is around 15 minutes by tram.
+- Walking: The historic canal ring and Dam Square are just a few minutes on foot; walkable to attractions in the Medieval Center and Red Light District; Museum Quarter is around 15 minutes by tram.

 - Tram: From the nearby Nieuwezijds Kolk stop, trams run north to Centraal Station, and south towards Leidseplein and the Museum Quarter.

 - Taxis, Uber: Taxis and Uber charge around €35 from the airport to the hotel.
 Within the city, Uber rides cost around half of taxi fares.
 It’s often quicker to walk, cycle, or jump on a tram.

 INK Hotel – What’s Nearby?

 Recommended Nearby Tours